newrelic-experimental/nerd-days-v1/labs/kube-lab-1/README.md

 # Integrating New Relic with Kubernetes - Lab 1

 Welcome!
 This lab correlates with the _Integrating New Relic with Kubernetes_ talk from Nerd Days 2020.
-It is the first of three hands-on labs you'll walk through in your session.
+It is the first of four hands-on labs you'll walk through in your session.

-In this lab, you'll:

-- Deploy a Flask app in a local Kubernetes cluster
+In this lab, you'll deploy a small Flask app in a local Kubernetes cluster using Minikube.
-- Integrate New Relic with your cluster **using our automated installer**

-Enjoy your session!

 ## Prerequisites